andrioid/mysql-from-s3/README.md

 # mysql-from-s3

 It's essentially "[mysql:5.6](https://registry.hub.docker.com/_/mysql/)" from the official builds on Docker Hub, with a twist.
+You can find an automated build on [Docker Hub](https://registry.hub.docker.com/u/andrioid/mysql-from-s3/).

 ## Introduction